apache/tvm-rfcs/rfcs/0101-tir-spec.md

 TensorIR is TVM’s lower-level intermediate representation for operations on tensors, allowing users to specify arithmetic operations on values that can be loaded from and stored into buffers.
 Many of TVM’s most valuable features for improving performance rely on TIR: in particular, scheduling transformations are defined on TIR programs and, similarly, TVM’s autotuning functionality (e.g., MetaScheduler) also operates on TIR.
 Additionally, TIR is the simplest way to define a new tensor operator in TVM, which is often a necessary step for supporting the latest deep learning models.

 Yet, despite the importance of TIR for the language, there is relatively little documentation on the language itself, which makes it difficult for new users to pick up the language.
-Some existing resources include Feng et al.'s recent ASPLOS paper on TIR and Tianqi Chen’s Machine Learing Compilation course (see [Prior Art](#prior-art)).
+Some existing resources include the recent ASPLOS paper on TIR by Feng _et al._ and Tianqi Chen’s Machine Learing Compilation course (see [Prior Art](#prior-art)).
 While these sources are valuable and provide an overview of TIR’s usage and utility, they do not (and are not intended to) provide a comprehensive review of the language and its features.
 The lack of a full language reference can be frustrating for new users, expert users, and compiler implementers alike:

 * New users may not fully understand the behavior of constructs that they encounter in example code, creating an impediment to their understanding of the language.
 * Expert users may encounter edge cases where the intended functionality is unclear.
 This can lead to unease as to whether a program’s behavior in such a situation is a “hack” that relies on compiler implementation details or indeed intended behavior.